nilenso/chaat/README.md

 # chaat

-CLI based retro communication app
+chaat is a retro communication app

 ## Installation